bitfocus/companion-module-axis-ptz/HELP.md

 Only basic PTZ-commands of this API are implemented.

 ### Configuration
-Set IP address, port, and password.
-Password is necessary.
+Set IP address, port, and password and authentication method.

 ### Supported commands
 PTZ